truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Structured vs. unstructured data

+Structured data are data you can store in GCP databse service as Spanner, BigTable, SQL or Firestore.
+Indeed, when storing those data, you transform the unstructured input into a structured format, with rowkey, indexes and way to fetch the data easily.

+Unstructured data are all data that are basically in a binary file, which can not be queried immediatly.
+Cloud Storage is a perfec fit to store unstructured data, but their usage is limited.

+To transform unstructured data to structured data, you can use an ETL, such as Cloud Datapred, or Cloud DataFlow, or using an HBase cluster (provided by GCP) to transform the input data.

 ##### Strong vs. eventual consistency

+Regarding the Database service you are using, some guaranty Strong consistency on operations, other eventual consistency.
+Let's delve deeper:
+* Spanner: ACI++D transaction -> Strong consistency.
+I++ because:
+    * Isolation level is SERIALIZABLE READS (no phantom reads) for a transaction (reads-only or reads-writes)
+* SQL: ACID transaction -> Strong consistency
+* Firestore: ACID transactio with Isolation level at SERIALIZABLE READS -> Strong consistency
+* BigTable: By default it uses eventual consistency: A write made in one cluster is eventually persisted to the others.
+    * But for some cases, you can enforce a read-your-writes consistency, but you loses replication across regions for such specific data.
+This is configured for a group of application.
+Not all your applications might need a read-your-writes consistency
+    * An even enforces Strong consistency for all of your applications by configuring a single-router routing (and one failover, but it is just a failover, not an available replicas to use in the workloads)

+* Storage: Some operation are guarantied Strongly consistency, some others (like changing IAM permission on an object) are eventually consistent.
+    * Strongly consistent operations:
+        * Read-after-write
+        * Read-after-metadata-update
+        * Read-after-delete
+        * Bucket listing
+        * Object listing
+    * Eventually consistent operation:
+        * Granting access to or revoking access from resources.

 ##### Data volume

+High volume of data are better handled by Cloud BigTable, Cloud Spanner and Cloud Storage.
+If you respect the best practices in term of shema, rowkey definition, indexes... you could create application that supports high volume traffic.

+Cloud SQL and Firestore are less usable for high volumes traffic.
+For instance, Firestore supports high reads, but low writes (1s per entity max) and Cloud SQL, well it is Cloud SQL.

 ##### Frequency of data access in Cloud Storage

+Cloud storage provided 4 storage classes:
+* Standard Storage: Data are accessed frequently.
+No retention policy by default.
+Very low access fees, Very high storage fees
+* Nearline Storage: Data are accessed on a monthly basis.
+30 days retention.
+Low access fees, High storage fees
+* Coldline Storage: Data are accessed on a trimestrial basis.
+90 days retention.
+High access fees, low storage fees
+* Archive Storage.
+Data are accessed on a annual bais.
+365 days retention.
+Very high access fees, very low storage fees

 #### Google-recommended practices and documentation

 ### 1.4 Application modernization.
 Considerations include:

 #### Using managed services

+As much as possible, it is always recommended to use Managed services.
+By using them, you enjoy the experiences of many years on may projects for your application.
+If you need a database, don't use a PostgreSQL started on a Compute engine you manage yourself.
+Use Cloud SQL.
+You need a messaging system, choose PubSub.
+Data storage, use a Storage service...

+If you do not, you might have to think about all the implications of not doing so, like resiliency, availability, backup...

 #### Refactoring a monolith to microservices

+Refactoring a monolith application to a microservices application should never be taken lightly.
+These decision will impact your entire application on subjects you never imagined before...
+Indeed, having the comfort of working in an ACID environment is the most comfortable...

+Besides, you will never be able to move all at once.
+It is mandatory to move parts after parts, gain experiences with the first API migration, and then move on to the next step.

+So, you have to move step by step...
+Starts by creating an API gateway...
+The gateway will intercept the call, and then redirects it to the monolith.
+Once it is working properly and stable, then extract an endpoint and then change the gateway to send those specific request to the new microservices...

+Besides, you will also have to think scalability: How yous system will evolve under load peaks ?
+With a monolith, it is more likely you will perform a vertical scalability: having a more powerful system.
+With microservices, you can think in terms of horizontal scalability.

+And then comes the questions about databases, where you can choose more accuratly system that best fits your needs in term of data storage.

+When talking about communication, you might need now a Pubsub system for async command, or using HTTP request for sync query...
+So you need to think in term of latency, throughput, Correlation ID...

+And even more consideration

 #### Designing stateless, horizontally scalable services

+Stateless is becoming the new standard when developing REST API.
+The sessions are no longer managed on server side, which is one factor that makes horizontal scalability difficult to apply.
+Instead, it is delegating to the client, using Cookies, and any server can handles the client request.
+This makes the system more scalable.

+But, in some cases, you might need session management.
+If it the cases, you couls use solution like MemoreStore to very quickly retrieve the client session for instance.

 #### Google-recommended practices and documentation